-15 July 2015 - US and EU clothing imports have moved into different directions in the first quarter, as reflected by our report comparing for the first time shipments to the two markets for the different categories of products.
-Statistical tables are published covering the first quarters from 2011-15 with value changes in US$ terms.
+15 October 2015 - US apparel imports have increased in nearly all categories of products over the second quarter and the first half, whereas shipments to the European market were falling across the board.
+Statistical tables are published covering the second quarter and first half from 2011-15 with value changes in US$ terms.
 HS 4-digit categories of 61 and 62 (knit and woven clothing) are detailed.
 The US and EU markets are systematically compared, including the relative size of the US market vs the EU market.
 The full table is also available for download.

 EU Clothing Imports Next »